Canada permanent resident card: Validity

 The PR card is normally valid for five years.
 However, it may be valid for one year for those whose PR status is being assessed by the IRCC.

 As permanent residents must meet the residency obligation (minimum of 730 days in every five years) in order to renew PR cards, all valid PR card holders are deemed to have not lost permanent resident status and have the right to enter and remain in Canada during the card's validity.
-If, however, the Canada Border Services Agency (CBSA) officer at the port of entry considers the permanent resident may not meet the residency obligation, the person may be reported to IRCC and may be required to attend a hearing to determine his or her PR status.
+If, however, the Canada Border Services Agency (CBSA) officer at the port of entry considers the permanent resident may not meet the residency obligation, the person may be reported to IRCC and may be required to attend a hearing to determine their PR status.

 A PR card's expiration date does not indicate that the holder's status as a permanent resident has expired, or will expire, on that date.
 It is the date after which the card must be replaced with a new card.